KenjaminButton/ecommerceadmin/README.md

 - [x] Create a component for image upload

+- [x] Create a GET and POST route for billboards

-- [] Create a POST route for billboards
+- [] Create a PATCH and DELETE route for billboards